jhenin/vecexpr/README.md

 ## Matrix operations

-Matrices are stored unrolled (by lines).
+Matrices are stored unrolled (in row-major order).
 "Unary" matrix operations (`min_ew`, `transp`) are binary because they require the shape of the matrix, provided as the number of lines at the top of the stack.

 Transposing a (2,3) matrix: